Want to build a wood garden arch? You’ll love this tutorial and DIY garden arch plans!

 This garden arched arbor is easy to build – it just has a lot of parts and a lot of steps.
 Break it down and take it step by step to make it a very doable DIY project!

-The first thing we built was the two sides.
-The sides were definitely the easiest part.
+The first thing we built was the two sides of the arbor.
+The sides were definitely the easiest part of building an arbor.

 Cut List per Side: